XRPLF/rippled/API-CHANGELOG.md

 - Added an `account_flags` object to the `account_info` method response. (https://github.com/XRPLF/rippled/pull/4459)
 - Added `NFTokenPages` to the `account_objects` RPC. (https://github.com/XRPLF/rippled/pull/4352)
 - Fixed: `marker` returned from the `account_lines` command would not work on subsequent commands. (https://github.com/XRPLF/rippled/pull/4361)

+# In development

+Changes below this point are in development.

+## API Version 2

+At the time of writing, this version is expected to be introduced in `rippled` version 1.13.

+#### V2 account_info response

+- `signer_lists` is returned in the root of the response, instead of being nested under `account_data` (as it was in API version 1). (https://github.com/XRPLF/rippled/pull/3770)
+- When using an invalid `signer_lists` value, the API now returns an "invalidParams" error. (https://github.com/XRPLF/rippled/pull/4585)
+  - (`signer_lists` must be a boolean.
+In API version 1, strings are accepted and may return a normal response - as if `signer_lists` were `true`.)